Kranberry/BotjobAndCommands/README.md

 > C# 10 .Net 6

 ## Create a new bot job
-Create a new class that implements the IBotJob interface.
+OBS...
+This does not yet work :D (The automatic part) Create a new class that implements the IBotJob interface.
 And that's it, it will now automatically start following the given Cron expression.

 ## Create a new Command